JiMcNulty/FDC/README.md

 1. Measure and generate the non-linear compensation profile
 2. Dynamically adjust z height
 3. Dynamically switches bed meshes
-4. Dynamically tram your bed
+4. Dynamically tram your bed (z_tilit, quad support in the future)

 # How to run
 ## Prerequisite